ideasrule/platon/README.md

 # PLanetary Atmospheric Transmission for Observer Noobs (PLATON)

 **November 29, 2018: PLATON v3.0 is out!
 Please check the release notes on GitHub for the list of new features.
-Our paper actually describes v2.1, but v3 has a substantial number of improvements, and w\
-e strongly recommend everyone use it.**
+Our paper actually describes v2.1, but v3 has a substantial number of improvements, and we strongly recommend everyone use it.**

 **NEW (October 1): Version 2 is out, with a huge number of changes!
 Make sure to\
  check out the release notes, and upgrade.**